Rumson, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 49.56 mi of roadways, of which 40.15 mi were maintained by the municipality and 9.41 mi by Monmouth County.

 No Interstate, U.S. or state highways directly serve Rumson.
 The most prominent road through the town is County Route 520 (Rumson Road).

 Public transportation

-Transportation to New York is available via NJ Transit's train service from either the Little Silver or Red Bank stations on the North Jersey Coast Line.
-Transportation to Newark Liberty International Airport is also available from Red Bank or Little Silver.
+Transportation to New York is available via NJ Transit's train service from stations at Little Silver or Red Bank.
+Commuter service is provided on the North Jersey Coast Line, offering express and local service.
+Diesel service operates from Hoboken Terminal to Bay Head station.
+Electric service operates from New York Penn Station to Long Branch, New Jersey, where the electrified portion of the line ends.
+Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station, and Secaucus Junction.

 Many of Rumson's residents work in the financial services industry and commute to Wall Street on the high-speed SeaStreak ferry that leaves from nearby Atlantic Highlands.
 The ferry ride is 40 minutes to the foot of Wall Street or an hour to Midtown Manhattan.

 NJ Transit offers local bus service on the 835 route.